History of FISA

-The Fiduciary Institute of South Africa (FISA) is a non-profit organisation that represents fiduciary practitioners and sets high minimum standards for the industry to protect the public’s interests.
+The Fiduciary Institute of Southern Africa (FISA) is a non-profit organisation that represents fiduciary practitioners and sets high minimum standards for the industry to protect the public’s interests.
 FISA is the only professional body focusing solely on fiduciary practitioners in Southern Africa.
 Membership is drawn from trust companies and banks, as well as the legal, accounting and financial planning professions.

 FISA has close to 750 individual members, who collectively manage in excess of R280 billion.
 They draft several thousand wills each year and administer around 50 percent of deceased estates reported to the Master’s Office.

 Activities of FISA members include, but are not restricted to estate planning, the drafting of wills, administration of trust and estates, beneficiary funds, tax and financial advice and the management of client funds.

 FISA helps to make processes smoother for members and the public, particularly through its good working relationship with the Master’s Office and SARS.